 Delhi to Rajasthan road trip gives you the sheer delight of sharing a space with the fierce striped beast of India.
-See the Bengal tiger in its natural habitat amidst the golden forests of Sawai Madhopur.
+Come, see the Bengal tiger in its natural habitat amidst the golden forests of Sawai Madhopur.

 Moreover, this place has over 300 species of animals and over 150 species of birds in its vicinity.
-If you do the math right, it is a lot!
+So, if you do the math right, it is a lot!